snotskie/ttrpg/site/src/index.md

 **Licensed Driver:** Whenever you fail a Check or lose a Contest while transporting others, protect yourself for $+3$.

-**Sharp Skin:** When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
-Then this ability cannot be activated again until you spend ② to recharge it.

-**Sharp Wits:** Up to once per scene, when you lose a non-violent Contest against a single Attacker, you may have the Attacker receive a less severe version of the same effect you received from losing the Contest.
-Then this ability cannot be activated again until you spend ② to recharge it.

 **Optimal Solution:** Up to twice per session, when you or a nearby ally attempt a roll for a non-violent Check or Contest, you may roll $4d6$.
 Group those dice into two piles of two dice such that a simple operation (addition or multiplication) could be performed to each pile so that the two operations' result would be equal; for example, if you rolled $1$, $1$, $1$, and $2$, you could group the piles such that $1×2=1+1$.
 If you are able to arrange the $4d6$ in such a way, you or your ally increases the result of their attempted roll by $+5$.

 **Synchronized Spark:** You may perform a Spark Stat Check using one of your Stats and one of the Stats of another willing character in the scene, so long as the chosen Stats are balanced and both characters have this ability.

 **Ascendant Spark:** You may perform a non-violent Spark Stat Check using three Stats instead of two, so long as those Stats each use a $d8$ or larger.
-Then this ability cannot be activated again until you spend ④ to recharge it.

 **Advanced Training:** Increase the result of your rolls using a $d8$ or larger by $+1$.

 **Ease of Focus:** Your rolls using a $d8$ or larger also bump when you roll a $2$ on the die.

+**Radical Self-Acceptance:** While you are Uncool, you may roll Checks using a different Basic Stat than normal.
+Then once a Check succeed this way, you are no longer Uncool.

+**Blessed by Luck:** When you fail a Check, you may attempt the Check again, using the newer result instead.
+Then this ability cannot be activated again until you spend ⑤ to recharge it.

+!!! note "Effect Wording: Spend Ⓧ to Recharge"
+    Some abilities, once activated, cannot be activated again until they have been "recharged" by spending Ⓧ from your pool of Blessing Dice.

+**Blessed by Circumstance:** During a Contest involving three or more characters, you may swap the results of two characters’ rolls.
+Then this ability cannot be activated again until you spend ⑤ to recharge it.

+**Blessed by Self-Sacrifice:** During a Chase involving three or more characters, you may reduce the result of your own roll to $0$.
+Then this ability cannot be activated again until you spend ② to recharge it.

+**Blessed by Voices:** You may learn more about a character, place, or fact than would normally be possible, and this knowledge may come with consequences.
+Then this ability cannot be activated again until you spend ④ to recharge it.

+**Blessed by Family:** You may attack recklessly, using Home or History for a violent Contest instead of Hurt as usual.
+This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.
+Then this ability cannot be activated again until you spend ④ to recharge it.

+**Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of ① as a donation or act of service to the place.
+The more spent this way, the greater a possible later boon may be, determined by the DM.

+**Blessed by Sharp Skin:** When you lose a violent Contest at a close distance, you may have your Attackers receive a less severe version of the same injury you received from losing the Contest.
+Then this ability cannot be activated again until you spend ③ to recharge it.

+**Blessed by Sharp Wits:** When you lose a non-violent Contest against a single Attacker, you may have the Attacker receive a less severe version of the same effect you received from losing the Contest.
+Then this ability cannot be activated again until you spend ③ to recharge it.

+**Blessed by Steadfastness:** When you fail a Check or lose a Contest by more than $5$, gain a Blessing.

+**Blessed by Disruption:** When another character succeeds a Check or wins a Contest, you may modify that character’s result by $-3$, possibly turning their success into a failure or win into a loss.
+Then this ability cannot be activated again until you spend ⑤ to recharge it.

+**Blessed by Insurance:** When a character fails a Check or loses a Contest to tend to your wounds, that character may turn the failure into a success or the loss into a win.
+Then this ability cannot be activated again until you spend ①①① to recharge it, and when it is recharged, increase the cost to recharge it by ①①.

+!!! compat "Session Shop: Abilities"
+    At the end of a session, you may:

+    - spend ③③③ to gain your third Ability
+    - spend ④④④ to gain your fourth Ability
+    - spend ⑤⑤⑤ to gain your fifth Ability by creating one of your own and gaining it, within reason

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.